Real Madrid vs Manchester City: How to watch on TV in UK & U.S., live stream, kick-off time | Goal.com

 Eden Hazard is out of the game after his injury woes continued with a broken ankle and Marco Asensio is also unavailable.

-Possible Real Madrid starting XI: Courtois; Mendy, Ramos, Varane, Carvajal; Casemiro, Kroos, Valverde, Isco; Bale, Benzema.
+Real Madrid starting XI: Courtois, Carvajal, Ramos, Varane, Mendy, Casemiro, Modric, Valverde, Isco, Vinicius Jr, Benzema

 Manchester City team news and injuries